-- Carefully pour about 3/4 of the engine capacity 6. of oil into the oil-fill tube. - Wait 3 minutes for the oil to settle in the engine.
-7. - 8.
-Wipe the dipstick clean with a clean cloth. - Insert the dipstick into the oil-fill tube, screw it in, 9. then remove the dipstick. - 10.
-Read the oil level on the dipstick (Figure 23). - If the oil level on the dipstick is too low, carefully pour a small amount of oil into the oil-fill tube, wait 3 minutes, and repeat steps 8 through 10 until the oil level on the dipstick is correct. - If the oil level on the dipstick is too high, drain the excess oil until the oil level on the dipstick is correct.
+- After draining the used oil, return the machine to the operating position. - Carefully pour about 3/4 of the engine capacity of oil into the oil-fill tube. - Wait 3 minutes for the oil to settle in the engine.

+- 8. Wipe the dipstick clean with a clean cloth. - 9.
+Insert the dipstick into the oil-fill tube, screw it in, then remove the dipstick. - 10.
+Read the oil level on the dipstick (Figure 21). - If the oil level on the dipstick is too low, carefully pour a small amount of oil into the oil-fill tube, wait 3 minutes, and repeat steps 8 through 10 until the oil level on the dipstick is correct. - If the oil level on the dipstick is too high, drain the excess oil until the oil level on the dipstick is correct.